-In 2012, Silvera for Seniors (formerly MCF Housing for Seniors) marked 50 years of providing affordable Independent Living and Supportive Living housing for lower-income Calgary seniors.
+In 2012, Silvera for Seniors (formerly MCF Housing for Seniors) marked 50 years of providing affordable Independent Living with a range of supports for lower-income Calgary seniors.
 But its history goes back even further.

 In the late 1950s, former Calgary General Hospital administrator, Dr. Leonard O. Bradley, saw a need for low-cost rental retirement homes for seniors, who had to survive on “meager” pensions.
 With the help of a group of prominent Calgarians, plus financial support from the City of Calgary and the Calgary Lions’ Club, Bradley formed the Bow Valley Lodges Foundation.
 The Foundation built its first 44 senior living units in Bridgeland.